 International Suppliers: How Much is a Bundle of Heroin?

 Apteka Healthcare is a research chemical product manufacturer based in Ukraine.
 This company describes heroin as an opioid painkiller which is also sometimes used as a cough suppressant and antidiarrheal medication.
 For a bargain price of $40, one can purchase 5 grams of discreetly packaged heroin, delivered to the doorstep.

 Tor websites like Valhalla, Sipulikanava, AlphaBay, Outlaw, Hansa Market, and Dream conceal the user’s identity and online activity and have replaced the once infamous Silk Route.
-A number of online drug dealers have been arrested, but thousands more remain.
+Some online drug dealers have been arrested, but thousands more remain.
 This dark web remains unregulated and outside the purview of law enforcement in most countries around the world.
 These websites do not have Google indexes and cannot be accessed from outside Tor servers.
 Moreover, complex international legislations leave many loopholes for audacious entrepreneurs to exploit.

 Poppy dealers in the Middle East sell farm gate heroin for $700 per kilogram to Turkish dealers.
 These dealers add a whopping 1800 percent markup, selling the drug for over $12,000 per kilogram to international drug traffickers.
 Following this, the consignment enters the United Kingdom where dealers add a further 150 percent markup, taking the price of the drug to over $31,000 per kilogram.
 Before heroin hits the streets in the UK, dealers mark up the price by a further 250 percent.
 Eventually, the end-consumer pays nearly $118,000 per kilogram of heroin which might not even be in the purest form.

 Legalization of Illicit Drugs: Will It Affect How Much Is Heroin?